loopbackio/loopback.io/pages/en/community/How-to-add-a-project.md

   output: 'web'
 </pre>

-{% include note.html content="Mke sure the `url` property in the sidebar matches the page's `permalink` property.
+{% include note.html content="Make sure the `url` property in the sidebar matches the page's `permalink` property.
 " %}

 ## Test your change